-The Catholic Church of England and Wales is split into 22 Diocese' (areas) led by a Bishop (or in some cases an Archbishop) and with a Cathedral as a 'mother church' for the area.
+The Catholic Church of England and Wales is split into 22 Diocese' (areas) led by a Bishop (or in some cases an Archbishop) with a Cathedral as a 'mother church' for the area.
 It is a beautiful thing as a parish to be part of the wider Diocesan family and there are opportunities throughout the year to join together to celebrate our faith - a particular favourite of Canon Michael's is at the Chrism Mass during Holy Week.
 If you get the opportunity then definitely head over to the Cathedral on the morning of Maundy Thursday to join with parishioners and priests from across the Diocese for a wonderful celebration.

 The Northampton Diocese is led by Bishop Peter Doyle who resides at Bishop's House next to the Cathedral of Our Lady Immaculate & St Thomas of Canterbury.
 Having recently celebrated his 75th birthday, Bishop Peter has offered his resignation as Bishop to Pope Francis, he will however be staying in the role until his successor is found.
-It was a joy to welcome Bishop Peter to our parish for his official visitation recently and we look forward to welcoming him again in the summer months to celebrate the Sacrament of Confirmation with our young people.
+It was a joy to welcome Bishop Peter to our parish for his official visitation early in 2019 and we look forward to welcoming him again in the summer months to celebrate the Sacrament of Confirmation with our young people.
 Please do pray for Bishop Peter in his retirement and Bishop Elect David, his undertaking of his new role, and his leadership of us as a Diocese, and for the process of finding his successor.

-The Diocese itself is divided into 11 Pastoral Areas and 69 principal parishes and another 27 "Mass centres" - places where Mass is celebrated in smaller churches, chapels and chaplaincies.
+The Diocese itself is divided into 11 Pastoral Areas with 69 principal parishes and another 27 "Mass centres" - places where Mass is celebrated in smaller churches, chapels and chaplaincies.
 There are also 39 Catholic schools at infants/primary level, 6 at secondary/upper level and 2 "all-through" schools.
 As a parish and town we are at the Northern end of the diocese which stretches all the way down to Slough.

 It would be impossible to explain all the different aspects and departments that make up the whole diocese but if you would like to learn more then visit the Northampton Diocese website by clicking here.